 What is Interventional Physiatry?

-Using the most effective non-surgical, opioid-free treatments, ONS physiatrists practice thoughtful, conservative patient care, taking into account all aspects of the patient’s life.
-After a thorough physical assessment, a personalized patient treatment plan is designed which may include any of a variety of leading edge procedures such as image-guided Platelet Rich Plasma (PRP) and steroidal injections, therapeutic exercises, orthotics and mobility-assistance devices.
+Using the most effective non-surgical, non-narcotic treatments, ONS physiatrists practice thoughtful, conservative patient care, taking into account the patient’s lifestyle goals.
+After a thorough physical assessment, a personalized treatment plan is designed which may include any of a variety of advanced procedures such as image-guided Platelet Rich Plasma (PRP), steroidal injections, therapeutic exercises, orthotics and mobility-assistance devices.

 - Back and Neck Pain

 - Muscle and Nerve damage

 Common Physiatry Treatments

 - Epidural injections

 - Nerve Conduction Studies (NCS)

 - Plasma Rich Platelets (PRP)